VamsiGangipogu/frtproject/README.md

 This is my frt project link #githublink  https://vamsigangipogu.github.io/frtproject/contact.html

-I have created a chocolate store website using HTML, CSS ,JAVASCRIPT it helps the people to prepare their desired items.In this website i make three pages named about ,index and contact.this app help people to try different type of blogs
-And core idea of this project was to provide people a eco friendly website
+I have created a chocolate store website using HTML, CSS  ,JAVASCRIPT  it helps the people to prepare their desired items.In this website i make three pages named about ,index and contact This app help people to try different dishes at thier home .The core idea of project is to provide people a Eco friendly web site for people to try something new.This can solve the problem of people who are willing to make there favorite